zbw/pm20_web/folder/pe/without_docs.en.md

 ---

 ### Hamburgisches Welt-Wirtschafts-Archiv (HWWA)
-# Persons folders without digitized documents
+# Persons folders with metadata only

-_Only metadata for these folders, no digitized documents or microfiches._
+_Only metadata for these 11079 folders, no digitized documents or microfiches._

 <div class="spacer">&#160;</div>